At a high level, cuDF is structured in three layers, each of which serves a distinct purpose:

 __cuda_array_interface__, we eagerly trigger the copy by calling

-unlinks the buffer from any shared “weak” references.
+.make_single_owner_inplace which ensures a true copy of underlying data is made and that the slice is the sole owner.
 Any future copy requests must also trigger a true physical copy (since we cannot track the lifetime of the third-party object).
 To handle this we also mark the

 Obtaining a read-only object#